willfind/nimble/documentation/source/legal.rst

 Definitions
 ^^^^^^^^^^^
-"SW": Spark Wave LLC - 244 Fifth Avenue, Suite D59 New York NY 10001
+"SW": Spark Wave LLC - 244 Fifth Avenue, Suite D59, New York, NY 10001

 "You/Licensee": The individual or organization obtaining the Product.
 If You/Licensee agree to these terms on behalf of an organization, You represent to SW that You are authorized to accept these terms on the organization's behalf.

-"Software": The Nimble  computer program provided by SW under this Agreement.
+"Software": The Nimble computer program and package provided by SW under this Agreement.

 "Documentation": The user guides, study guides, website, and other documentation made available by SW from time to time, whether or not made available in connection with the delivery of the Software,